pivotal/blog/content/post/git-push-instead-of.md

 ---

 # The problem(s)
-Are you're on a team that works with both public and private repositories on GitHub?
+Are you on a team that works with both public and private repositories on GitHub?
 Do you use SSH authentication?
  (If not, [you should](http://tammersaleh.com/posts/building-an-encrypted-usb-drive-for-your-ssh-keys-in-os-x/).)

 If so, you may have encountered one of these problems...